-Monique Lefebvre is a committed citizen whose work is focused on disabled people.
-For over thirty-five years, she has shown an unwavering will to change society’s perception of people with functional limitations and bring to light their capacities and talents.
+Monique Lefebvre is a committed citizen whose work was focused on disabled people.
+During her career, she has shown an unwavering will to change society’s perception of people with functional limitations and bring to light their capacities and talents.
 Her leadership, perseverance and convening qualities have contributed to changing mentalities.

-She has been at the head of AlterGo since 1981, previously known as the Association régionale pour le loisir des personnes handicapées de l’Île de Montréal.
+For 38 years,Monique Lefebvre was at the head of AlterGo previously known as the Association régionale pour le loisir des personnes handicapées de l’Île de Montréal.
 AlterGo mission is to support the inclusion of people with functional limitations by overcoming barriers to sports, culture and recreation.

 As a young girl, she always wanted to change society’s perception of people with functional limitations.
 Born to disabled parents, she soon realized that to make her wish come true, she would have to shed light on the capacities and talents of people with functional limitations.
 With this in mind, she created in 1984 the Défi sportif des athlètes handicapés, currently known as Défi sportif AlterGo.
 For its first edition, the event attracted 720 athletes.
 Today, more than 8,000 athletes from all around the world with all types of deficiencies take part in the different competitions.
 Défi sportif AlterGo is much more than an annual event.
 The organization actively promotes a healthy lifestyle.
 It has also carved a national and international reputation in the organization of high-level sports events.